spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-etherpad.md

 If you decided to install [Dimension integration manager](configuring-playbook-dimension.md) alongside Etherpad, the Dimension administrator users can configure the default URL template.

-The Dimension configuration menu can be accessed with the sprocket icon as you begin to add a widget to a room in Element.
+The Dimension configuration menu can be accessed with the sprocket icon as you begin to add a widget to a room in Element Web.
 There you will find the Etherpad Widget Configuration action beneath the _Widgets_ tab.

 #### Removing the integrated Etherpad chat